Ranchi Junction railway station

-Ranchi Junction railway station, station code RNC, is the A1 category railway station serving the capital city of Ranchi in the Ranchi district in the Indian state of Jharkhand.
+Ranchi Junction railway station (station code: RNC) is the NSG-2 category railway station serving the capital city of Ranchi in the Ranchi district in the Indian state of Jharkhand.
 Ranchi station is also the headquarters of the Ranchi division of the South Eastern Railway zone of the Indian Railways.
 The Ranchi Junction railway station is connected to most of the major cities in India by the railway network.

-Ranchi has trains running frequently to Delhi, Kolkata and Patna.
+Ranchi has trains running to Delhi, Kolkata, Dhanbad, Varanasi, Rourkela, Hyderabad, Bangalore, Mumbai, Pune, Chennai, Kamakhya, Deoghar, Bhagalpur, Jammu, Surat, Eranakulam and Patna.
 The city is a major railway hub and has four major stations: Ranchi Junction, Hatia, Tatisilwai and Namkon.
 It is one of the top hundred booking stations.

+The total number of trains that pass through Ranchi (RNC) junction is 120.

 History

 In November 1907, Ranchi was brought onto India's railway map with the Purulia–Ranchi narrow-gauge line.
+First train whistle for Purulia was blown in 1907, now 60 thousand passengers travel every day.

 In 1911, it was extended up to Lohardaga.

 In 2003, the Ranchi division was carved out from the existing Adra railway division of the South Eastern Railway zone.
 As of 2012 Ranchi station is being renovated and developed in the lines of Jaipur railway station.
 The facade of the Ranchi station has been improved in February 2012.
-In Feb 2012 two new platforms were added to the Ranchi station along with mechanical interlocking system.
+In February 2012 two new platforms were added to the Ranchi station along with mechanical interlocking system.

 Platforms

-There are 6 platforms in Ranchi Junction.
+There are six platforms in Ranchi Junction.
 The platforms are interconnected with two foot overbridges (FOB) and an escalator.